seriyyah/mini-eshop/README.md

 ## Accessing the API and Swagger Documentation

 1. **Swagger UI**
-   1. Open your browser and go to: http://localhost:9000/api/doc
-   2. Register a user
+   1. Generate a JWT token
        ```bash
+      php bin/console lexik:jwt:generate-keypair
+   2. Open your browser and go to: http://localhost:9000/api/doc
+   3. Register a user
+       ```bash
       {
        "email": "user@example.com",
        "password": "your_password"
        }
-   3. Login with your credentials
+   4. Login with your credentials
-   4. Copy the JWT token from the response
+   5. Copy the JWT token from the response

 ## Running Tests